Status of all-species: relative abundance

 - Index values represent change from the baseline value in 1970, the credible interval widens as the index gets further from the 1970 value and confidence in the estimate of change relative to the baseline falls.

-- The credible intervals capture uncertainty in the trends of individual species that contribute to the index.
-They do not capture uncertainty associated with the spatial locations of sample points, nor about the degree to which the species represent wider biodiversity.
-The credible intervals partially capture uncertainty in the species abundance estimates.
+- The credible intervals capture the variation in trends across species, but not uncertainty in the underlying species abundance indices.
+Furthermore, they do not capture uncertainty associated with the spatial locations of sample points, nor about the degree to which the species represent wider biodiversity.

-Figure 2: Long-term and short-term changes in species’ abundance trends for in England, 1970 to 2022
+Figure 2: Long-term and short-term changes in species’ abundance trends in England, 1970 to 2023

 Notes about Figure 2